Hot water fault support

 What is a bridged relay?

-What if my hot water issue is not with my metering equipment?
+What if the hot water issue isn’t with the meter?

 How to change or cancel your report?

 Should you need to cancel your hot water fault report please call 13 13 88.
-On the call select option 4 and have your reference number ready to quote to the operator.
+On the call select option 4 and have your reference number ready to quote.